- Easy to drive

 Usefully, the seatbacks can alternatively be left upright and the seat bases folded upwards, to liberate space for tall items in the rear seat area.

 More power, from a turbocharged engine.
-The Kona, Vitara, Fiat 500X and Jeep Renegade and Toyota C-HR offer this, for example.
+The Kona, Seltos, Suzuki Vitara, Fiat 500X and Jeep Renegade, Toyota C-HR offer this, for example.

-Among other cars you might consider are the Ford EcoSport, Renault Captur, Nissan Qashqai and Mitsubishi ASX.
+Among other cars you might consider are the Renault Kadjar, Nissan Qashqai and Mitsubishi ASX.

 If you’re considering the VTi-L, it would be difficult not to choose the ADAS pack, because it brings some very desirable safety equipment for $1000.